memorysafety/river/user-manual/src/config/kdl.md

 ##### How many buckets?

 Some rules require many buckets.
-For example, rules based on the source IP address will create a bucket for each unique IP address of downstream users.
+For example, rules based on the source IP address will create a bucket for each unique source IP address observed in a request.

 However, each of these buckets require space to contain the metadata, and to avoid unbounded growth, we allow for a configurable `max-buckets` number, which serves to influence the total memory required for storing buckets.
-This uses an [Adaptive Replacement Cache] to allow for concurrent access to these buckets, as well as the ability to automatically buckets that are not actively being used (somewhat similar to an LRU or "Least Recently Used" cache).
+This uses an [Adaptive Replacement Cache] to allow for concurrent access to these buckets, as well as the ability to automatically evict buckets that are not actively being used (somewhat similar to an LRU or "Least Recently Used" cache).

 [Adaptive Replacement Cache]: https://docs.rs/concread/latest/concread/arcache/index.html